FluxxField/bionic-reading.nvim/README.md

 - `:BRToggleUpdateInsertMode` toggles the update_in_insert_mode flag
 - `:BRToggleAutoHighlight` toggles the auto_highlight flag
 - `:BRSaccadeCadence {num}` used to set saccade_cadence outside of the config
+- `:BRToggleSyllableAlgorithm` used to toggle the syllable_algorithm flag

 ## Autocmds